Step Results & the Step Manifest #

 ├── record_type='run' # exactly one row, run-level metadata

-└── record_type='measurement' # one row per recorded measurement
+└── record_type='vector' # one row per execution; nests the measurements list

 Key step-row columns (full list in Parquet schema):